Three young people walking Elfsborgsmarschen

 What is marching?

-Marching involves walking longer distances – usually 10 to 50 kilometers – at a steady pace of about 5 kilometers per hour.
+Marching involves walking longer distances – usually 10 to 50 kilometres – at a steady pace of about 5 kilometres per hour.
 It is low-intensity training that keeps you at a working heart rate for a long time, building endurance and fitness without the high impact of running.

 Marching is closely related to several activities: long-distance hiking in hilly terrain, power walking at a faster pace, and rucking, where you carry a weighted backpack.
 At Elfsborgsmarschen, we welcome all these ways of moving.

-Do you dream of walking the Nijmegen March – the world’s largest marching event with over 45,000 participants in the Netherlands?
-Elfsborgsmarchen is the ideal preparation.
+Do you dream of walking the Four Days Marches – the world’s largest marching event with over 45,000 participants in the Netherlands?
+Elfsborgsmarschen is the ideal preparation.
 By walking two days of 40 km each, you get a realistic picture of what four days in Nijmegen requires.

-The Nijmegen March takes place over four consecutive days with distances of 30, 40, or 50 kilometers per day.
-At Elfsborgsmarchen, you can test your equipment, find the right pace, and learn how your body reacts to multi-day marches.
+The Four Days Marches take place over four consecutive days with distances of 30, 40, or 50 kilometres per day.
+At Elfsborgsmarschen, you can test your equipment, find the right pace, and learn how your body reacts to multi-day marches.

 More marching events in Sweden